zyqzxn/YuqiangZhangLab.github.io/_pages/openings.md

 #### <b>Postdocs</b>

-We seek postdocs with expertise in Atmospheric Chemistry Modeling and/or Remote Sensing.
+We seek postdocs with expertise in Atmospheric Chemistry Modeling and/or Remote Sensing and/or Machine Learning.
 For more details, please check [the post]({{ site.url }}{{ site.baseurl }}/downloads/Postdoc.pdf).

 </div>